Donovan Wilson (footballer)

-Donovan Junior Wilson (born 14 March 1997) is an English footballer who plays as a forward for club Dagenham & Redbridge.
+Donovan Junior Wilson (born 14 March 1997) is an English footballer who plays as a forward for club Bath City.

 Wilson joined Wolverhampton Wanderers from Bristol Rovers in January 2015 following a brief loan spell.
 He made his first-team debut for Wolves in February 2017.
 He spent the second half of the 2017–18 season on loan at Port Vale.
 He spent the first half of the 2018–19 season on loan at Spanish club Jumilla and joined Exeter City on loan for the second half of the season.
 He returned to Spain to sign with Burgos in July 2019 before joining the English side Macclesfield Town in February 2020.
 He signed with Bath City in September 2020 and was loaned out to Sutton United in March 2021, and joined the club permanently after helping Sutton to win the National League title at the end of the 2020–21 season.
 He played on the losing side in the 2022 EFL Trophy final.
 He signed with Grimsby Town in June 2023, where he remained for two seasons.
-He returned to non-League football with Dagenham & Redbridge in June 2025.
+He returned to non-League football with Dagenham & Redbridge in June 2025 and rejoined Bath City the following year after a period on loan.